MerginMaps/docs/src/server/troubleshoot/index.md

 ## Celery settings

-Celery plays an important role on <MainPlatformName /> hence the need to quickly diagnose it's functionality.
+Celery plays an important role on <MainPlatformName /> hence the need to quickly diagnose its functionality.

 * Make sure `BROKER_URL` is correct!
 * Make sure `celery-beat` and `celery-worker` containers are up and running